huami1314/SuperIcons/README.md

 # SuperIcons

-- This is a tool for replacing troll app icons
+- This is a tool for replacing TrollStore's app icons
 - Stay tuned, coming soon